IGC 2028 Foundation Board

 Brian currently spends part of his time consulting, writing, speaking as an ally for reconciliation, as well as volunteering as an advisor, executive coach, and mentor.

-Liaison with IGC BDC
+Liaison with IGC-NOC

 Mount Royal University - Associate Professor, Department of Earth & Environmental Sciences